AkhilBaby123/WeatherDataGenerator/README.md

   For forecasting, one fort nights data - before the forecasting date and after the forecasting date will be supplied as input values.
 For example, if we are doing forecasting for 15th of November, data from 1st November to 29th November will be supplied.

-  The model make use of the input values supplied to predict a future condition.

-  The Java API provided by ARIMA is being used for this program.
+  The Java API provided by ARIMA is being used by this application for prediction.
 The detail of the API can be found [here](https://github.com/Workday/timeseries-forecast).

   The usage of API is as below.
   ```
   ForecastResult forecastResult = Arima.forecast_arima(histValues, forecastSize, params);
   ```
-   histValues - historial values supplied to the model for forecasting

-   forecastSize - the number of days to do the forecasting
+  Here forecastSize is the number of days for which forecasting needs to be done.

-  For each of the weather condition (for example, temperature), the above method will be called to get the future data.

-  Once the forecasted results are availble, it will be written to an output file in a format as below.
+  For each of the weather condition (temperature for example), the above method will be called to get the future values.
+Once the results are available, it will be written to an output file a format as given below.

   ```
   Forecast_Date|City|Latitude,Longitude,Elevation|Local_Time|Condition|Temperature|Pressure|Relative_Humidity

   ```

-  Sample Output for Sydney location will be as given below:-
+  Sample Output for Sydney location is as given below:-

   ```
   2017-12-12|SYDNEY|-33.86,151.12,58|2017-10-11T04:02:23+1100|SUNNY|24.44|1014.89|57.0